 Certified Information Systems Auditor (CISA) Training Course

-Here are the locations of the Exam Centers for 2013, and you must register online with ISACA for the exam.
-Subsequent to registration and payment, candidates are sent The Candidate's Guide to the CISA Exam document which provides a detailed outline of the subject areas covered in the examination, a suggested list of reference materials to review, a glossary of acronyms commonly used, and a sample copy of the answer sheet used for the exam.
+Registration for the CISA exam must be done through the ISACA website, which also details all the locations of the exam centres.
+After registration and payment, candidates are sent the ‘Candidate's Guide to the CISA Exam’ document, which provides a detailed outline of the subject areas covered in the examination, a suggested list of reference materials to review, a glossary of acronyms commonly used and a sample copy of the answer sheet used for the exam.

 Essential CISA books and study guides

-There is a Continuing Professional Education (CPE) policy in respect of qualified CISA professionals.
+There is a continuing professional education (CPE) policy in respect of qualified CISA professionals.
 The goal of this policy is to ensure that all CISAs maintain an adequate level of current knowledge and proficiency in the field of information systems audit, control and security.

 CISAs who successfully comply with the “continuing professional education policy will be better trained to assess information systems and technology and provide leadership and value to their organisations.”
 The responsibility for setting the continuing professional education requirements rests with the CISA Certification Board, which oversees the process and requirements to ensure their applicability.